 Ellen Daly, BACP Accredited Counsellor

-If you're feeling anxious, low or confused and not sure how to move forward, deciding to have counselling is a really positive step.
+Thank you for visiting my profile and if you're feeling anxious, low or confused and not sure how to move forward, deciding to have counselling is a really positive step.

-I provide a supportive, professional and confidential space, where problems and upsetting situations can be discussed and explored; to gain understanding, relieve stress and ease emotional pain.
+I provide a supportive, non-judgemental and confidential space, where problems and upsetting situations can be discussed and explored; to gain understanding, relieve stress and ease emotional pain.
 We all encounter difficulties in life and sometimes need support and some personal time, away from our normal routine, even if family, friends or work colleagues are trying to help.

 I am Registered and Accredited by the British Association of Counselling and Psychotherapy, which means you can be confident that I have extensive experience, qualifications and training in Counselling.